AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 of nothing?)

-The basic method of physics and science is reductionism - try to translate and explain
+The basic method of physics and science is reductionism - try to convert and explain the

 complex phenomena using simpler and more fundamental phenomena.